ryu878/binance_futures_scalp_grid_bot/README.md

 Bot will check EMA 6 High (and, optional, EMA60, EMA120, EMA240) and if price higher it will start placing entry orders.

+<strong>Known issue</strong>

+Sometimes bot first delete the grid and then open position.
+Will fix it in next releases.

+<strong>To Do</strong>

+- Change position and orders info requests to websocket.
+- Change decimals for symbol from manual to auto.

 To start trading on Binance using BUSD Futures and earn rebates register here: https://www.binance.com/en/futures/ref/421719790